[Interview] Judge faces Polish prison for political reasons

 Most ordinary Poles were also pro-Europeans and there would be street protests when the PiS disciplinary board met on 20 March, Tuleya told this website.

-But if PiS continued to "destroy" Poland's courts, then it would harm rule of law in the EU more broadly and might even drag Poland out of Europe one day, he warned.
+But if PiS continued to "destroy" Polish courts, then it would harm rule of law in the EU more broadly and might even drag Poland out of Europe one day, he warned.

 "Since we are in a union, destroying Polish courts is the same as destroying European courts," Tuleya said.